devstopfix/nfl_results/README.md

 The results of each NFL game since 1978.
 I am looking to back-date this to 1966 - the year of [SuperBowl 1](http://en.wikipedia.org/wiki/Super_Bowl_I).

-The 2010 results file will be updated weekly after the Monday night result is in.
+The 2010 file will be updated weekly after the Monday night result is in.

 ## Format